aztek/scala-workflow/Readme.md

 is that it always require the least powerful interface of a workflow instance for generated code.
-That means, that you can have idiom brackets kind of syntax for functors (such as `Map[A, B]`) and `for`/`do`-notation kind of syntax for monads without `return` (they are called `SemiMonad` here).
+That means, that you can have idiom brackets kind of syntax for functors (such as `Map[A, B]`) and `for`/`do`-notation kind of syntax for monads without `return` (they are called `SemiMonad`s here).

 Current implementation uses untyped macros and takes untyped Scala AST as an argument.
-Then we start by eagerly typechecking all the subexpressions (i.e., starting with the most nested subexpressions) and find, which of them typechecks successfully and the result type corresponds to the type of the workflow.
+Then we start by eagerly typechecking all the subexpressions (i.e., starting with the most nested subexpressions) and find, which of them typechecks successfully with the result type corresponding to the type of the workflow.
 If those are found, they are being replaces with their unlifted counterparts, and the whole thing starts over again, until the whole expression typechecks correctly and we have a list of lifted values at hand.